junxit/us-congress-bills-116/metadata.md

 - 2019-04-09 — Placed on the Union Calendar, Calendar No. 19.
 - 2019-04-09 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 116-39, Part I.
 - 2019-04-09 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 116-39, Part I.
+- 2019-04-10 — Received in the Senate.
+- 2019-04-11 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2019-04-29 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 75.